 Each participant is encouraged to read in advance the brief material provided and be prepared to share the impact reading that story has in their life.

 Participation is by quarter, acknowledging that schedules or interest may change throughout the year.
-Those unable to participate in the Winter Quarter are encouraged to sign up in future quarters.
+Those unable to participate in the Spring Quarter are encouraged to sign up in future quarters.
 Sign-ups will be on a first come basis on the patio after church or by contacting the church office.
 (Depending on interest we may be able to expand the number of host homes.)
 While some may wish to remain at the same host home for more than one quarter, some may choose to switch homes/days at the end of a quarter.

 Bill Ditewig for more information.